Distributed Multisensor ISAC: MS ISAC Access and Estimation

 \resizebox{1.05\linewidth}{!}{ \parbox{1.15\linewidth}{

 } }

-where $H(f,t)$ denotes the slowly time-variant radio channel's system response, limited to finite apertures, both in frequency and time.
-After a 2D Fourier Transform we obtain the complex \gls{sf} $S(\tau,\alpha)$ which is affected by a sinc function in both dimensions.
-The symbol $\ast$ is a shortcut for a convolution operation in the dimensions $\tau$ and $\alpha$ respectively.
+where $H(f,t)$ denotes the slowly time-variant radio channel's system response, limited to finite observation apertures, both in frequency and (slow) time.
+After a 2D \gls{ft}, we obtain the complex \gls{sf} $S(\tau,\alpha)$ which is affected by a $\Sinc$ function in both dimensions.
+The symbol $\ast$ is a shortcut for a convolution operation in the dimensions $\tau$ and $\alpha$, respectively.

 Here, $\left\vert S(\tau,\alpha)\right\vert^2$ is the so-called \gls{scf}, where the detection takes place.
-It is also referred to as the statistical delay-Doppler distribution.
-For the example $P=2$, the red arrows in \Cref{fig:delay_doppler_distribution} indicate ideal case of no \gls{bt} limitation in the $(f,t)$ aperture plane.
-But \eqref{eq:datamodel_t_f} and \eqref{eq:datamodel_tau_alpha} also accounts for the the 2D rectangular limited support in the $(f,t)$ aperture domain that describes the observed data taken by the \gls{ofdm} frame.
-If the \gls{ofdm} carriers are uniformly power loaded this appears to be the optimal processing scheme.
+It is also referred to as the delay-Doppler distribution.
+For the example $P=2$, the red arrows in \Cref{fig:delay_doppler_distribution} indicate the ideal case of two Diracs if no \gls{bt} limitation in the $(f,t)$ aperture plane takes place.
+The rippled surface is the magnitude of $H(f,t)$ according to \eqref{eq:datamodel_t_f} that results from the superposition of the two equal power propagation paths.
+The complex valued $H(f,t)$ is sampled and used for the \gls{fft} transform.
+The 2D rectangular limited support in the $(f,t)$ aperture domain describes the observed data taken by the \gls{ofdm} frame.
+The effect of \gls{bt} limitation is also included in \eqref{eq:datamodel_t_f} and \eqref{eq:datamodel_tau_alpha}.
+If the \gls{ofdm} carriers are uniformly power loaded, this appears to be the optimal processing scheme.
 Some interpolation in delay-Doppler for better detection of maxima can be achieved by zero filling in the $(f,t)$ aperture space outside the observed \gls{ofdm} frame.
 Although the two paths appear to be smeared in the delay-Doppler domain by the 2D convolution with a 2D $\Sinc$ function (see \Cref{fig:delay_doppler_distribution} ), they can be easily identified since they are well separated.